British government investment scheme used for Islamic solar project

 EIS could address this issue as it provides investors with income tax relief at 30 percent, capital gains tax exemption, loss relief and 100 percent inheritance tax relief.

-Under the wakala structure used by the solar project, one party acts as agent (wakil) for another, charging an agency fee and a performance fee which mirrors the setup of a conventional solar EIS.
+Under the wakala structure used by the solar project, one party acts as agent (wakil) for another, charging an agency fee and a performance fee which roughly correspond to interest payments under conventional finance.

 Revenues will be generated from government-backed renewables obligation certificates, which are tradable green certificates issued by the government to producers of renewable electricity, and from selling power generated by the solar farm, said Karbani.